 What riled some people up was a photo of James carrying his son, naked except for a diaper.
 Photographer Andrew Nixon summed up the response on Twitter:

-Many of us, especially parents of children with disabilities, saw only love in the photo.
+A lot of us, especially parents of children with disabilities, saw only love in the photo.
+Some noted these parents "unconditional" and "selfless" care for their son.
 As commenter Christine Hoang said on NPR's Facebook post, "Many people are focusing on the son's undergarment.
-When I saw the photo, my focus was on the father's face.
+When I saw the picture, my focus was on the father's face.
 He appears loving, gentle and even perhaps happy.
 He and his wife love their son, and in the midst of their hardships and sacrifice, they also find the blessing and the joy in behind is parents—and that is the essence of good parenting."

 And then, there were those who objected to that photo—a violation of Justin's privacy that compromised his respect and dignity, they said.
 They felt NPR could have chosen other photos.
 They wondered whether Justin would have wanted to run that photo.
 This from a society that is obsessed with reality TV, and all its invasive spectacles.